sempare/sempare-delphi-template-engine/README.md

 The + operator also works on strings so you can append values.

 # The special _ variable
-A special variable _ (underscore) is set allowing non record structures to be passed to the template structure for evaluation.
+A special variable _ (underscore) is defined to allow access to the variable/record/class passed into the template evaluator.

 ```
 <% for i in _ %> <% i %><% end %>